Brian Dooreck MD

 Lactose intolerance is extremely common among East Asians, Hispanics, and African Americans.

-Let's first break down what causes lactose intolerance, and how it can be diagnosed.
+Let's first break down what causes lactose intolerance and how it can be diagnosed.

 What is lactose intolerance?

-Put simply, lactose intolerance occurs when your body can't break down lactose.
+Lactose intolerance occurs when your body can't break down lactose.

 What causes lactose intolerance?